nmaas-platform/nmaas-docs/docs/guides/user-guide.md

 ## 7. Application Subscriptions and Instances

 Once a user is granted a role inside a particular Domain they are able to view the content of the `Subscriptions` tab.
 This view comprises applications subscribed for his domain by a Domain administrator.
-Only these applications can be further deployed in the NMaaS cloud within the scope of particular domain.
+Only these applications can be further deployed in the nmaas cloud within the scope of particular domain.

 In order to subscribe to a given application user needs to open the details view of chosen application and click the `Subscribe` button.